 We love kids.
-Helping them stay healthy is what Harris Health System's TroubleShooters Immunization Program is all about.
-The program is an effort to increase the percentage of children who are fully immunized in Harris County by providing immunizations in non-traditional settings (for example, daycare centers, Medicaid offices, pre-schools, public events, etc.).
+Helping them stay healthy is what Harris Health System's Troubleshooters Immunization Program is all about.
+The program wants to increase the percentage of children who are fully immunized in Harris County by providing immunizations in non-traditional settings (daycare centers, Medicaid offices, pre-schools, public events, etc.).

-To see our upcoming mobile outreach dates, visit our calendar, or click here for a printable calendar.
+To see our upcoming mobile outreach dates, view our calendar.

 Troubleshooters site visits are available upon request to provide immunization services at schools (public/private), churches, stores, health fairs, daycare centers, low-income housing or apartment complexes, or any other special community site or event.